Thurnauer School of Music

-The JCC Thurnauer School of Music has large and small ensembles for children and adults, including chorus, orchestra, chamber music, jazz band, jazz combo, and more.
+The JCC Thurnauer School of Music has large and small ensembles for children and adults, including chorus, orchestra, chamber music, and more.
 Most ensembles require an audition and all ensembles perform during the school year.

 For information, please call 201.408.1466.